inxeoz/posts/frappe/how_to_restore.md

 # How to Restore frappe_db_backup_utf8.sql

-This guide provides step-by-step instructions to restore the Frappe ERPNext database from the backup file `frappe_db_backup_utf8.sql`.
-This backup is from a Frappe 15.72.4 / ERPNext 15.67.0 installation with additional apps.

 ## Prerequisites
 - Ubuntu/Debian system with Python 3.10+ and Node.js installed.
 - MariaDB/MySQL installed and configured.